 We have decided to make this powder ourselves, convinced of its benefits.
 Dandelion roots are also rich in deeper soil nutrient, and as such, a root powder serves as an effective soil amendment for precious houseplants and flowers.

 A Symbol is Born

 Over the years we sought for an appropriate symbol for Harvest Haven; we pondered in vain.
-One day, Mariko, Mark Benson’s wife, prayed and asked the Lord what we should do.
-Suddenly, she had the answer and conceived using the dandelion in our brochure.
+We prayed, and received the answer to use the dandelion.
 What would people think?
 I began to realize the implications, particularly in relation to our lives, physically and spiritually.

 I saw how the dandelion is much like the Lord Jesus Christ.
 Here are the similarities: